tfslabs/gnu-windows/CONTRIBUTING.md

 Just run the `<your path>/.gnu-windows/build.sh` directly, without changing the current console directory.
 Don't forget to use `chmod` command.

 In case you cannot configure any of above packages, try to find the alternative packages based on your distribution.

+Once it's done, you'll see your GNU application is building in folder `.gnu-windows\bootstrap`

+> If you've got an error of unable to execute of `configure`, or the `build.sh` itself, try deleting that GNU Windows repo, and cloning using a Linux distro.
+>
+> WSL or Docker are good for that cloning task, but you cannot use WSL to build the binaries for you.